abooij/wiwikwlhott/semantics.rst

 context, the terms of that type are interpreted as sections :math:`s:G \to GA` of the morphism :math:`A:GA\to G` that models the type.

+For more information on categorical semantics of type theory with a universe à la Tarski, see e.g. Hoffmann :cite:`hofmann:syntax:semantics`.

 Presheaf semantics
 ------------------